heber-silva/CKA-Obsidian-Vault/Installation/Troubleshooting kubeadm.md

 1. Backup and delete `/etc/kubernetes/kubelet.conf` and `/var/lib/kubelet/pki/kubelet-client*` from the failed node.

 2. From a working control plane node in the cluster that has `/etc/kubernetes/pki/ca.key` execute `kubeadm kubeconfig user --org system:nodes --client-name system:node:$NODE > kubelet.conf`. `$NODE` must be set to the name of the existing failed node in the cluster.
-Modify the resulted `kubelet.conf` manually to adjust the cluster name and server endpoint, or pass `kubeconfig user --config` (see [Generating kubeconfig files for additional users](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/#kubeconfig-additional-users)).
+Modify the resulted `kubelet.conf` manually to adjust the cluster name and server endpoint, or pass `kubeconfig user --config` (see [](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/#kubeconfig-additional-users)).
 If your cluster does not have the `ca.key` you must sign the embedded certificates in the `kubelet.conf` externally.

 3. Copy this resulted `kubelet.conf` to `/etc/kubernetes/kubelet.conf` on the failed node.